Dagmawi-22/retiktok/README.md

 - expo-router from expo - for file based and easy routing between the screens in the app
 - PanResponder from react-native - for handling the swipe up/bottom actions & switching videos
 - Animated from react-native - for providing an animated style exchange for components
+- expo-av - for playing videos

+# How to Run